jebersole13/astrodjangoexample/README.md

-Astro, Django, Digital Ocean and Supabase.
-My friends, I bring you the ADDS stack.
+Tailwind, Astro, Django, Digital Ocean and Supabase.
+My friends, I bring you the TADDS stack.